Haapsalu Castle: St. Nicholas Cathedral

 On March 23, 1688, the sheet-copper roof of the church was destroyed in a fire, but the church was restored relatively quickly.
 The storm in 1726 destroyed the roof again.
 The decreased congregation could not afford the renovation and moved to the town church.
 In the 19th century, the reconstruction of the ruins into a romantic castle park was started.

 In 1886–1889, the church was renovated and rebuilt.
 The ruined Romanesque-style portal was replaced by the pseudo-Gothic "stepped portal", the extant fragments of the wall paintings were covered over, and the tombstones were taken out of the church.
 On October 15, 1889, the first service dedicated to Saint Nicholas was held.

 The Soviet occupation in 1940 led to the closing of the church.
 During World War II, services were continued, but in the spring of 1944 hooligans broke into the church and destroyed the altar with the altarpiece, the organ, the chairs and the windows.
 In 1946, the congregation asked the Soviet government to list the cathedral as a protected historical monument, but it failed to raise their interest.
-The church was empty for years; for some time it was used for storing grain, even plans for turning it into a swimming-pool were made.
+The church was empty for years; for some time it was used for storing grain, and even plans for turning it into a swimming-pool were made.

 On Mother's Day of 1992, a Mother's Altar to commemorate Estonian mothers killed during the Soviet occupation was consecrated.
 The statue of the Virgin and the Child was made by the sculptor Hille Palm.

 Legend of the White Lady

 On full moon nights in August an image of a maiden, The White Lady, is said to appear on the inner wall of the chapel.

 During the reign of Ösel-Wiek Bishop, every canon was supposed to lead a chaste and virtuous life according to the rules of the monastery.
-Access of women to the Episcopal Castle was forbidden by threat of death.
+Access of women to the Episcopal Castle was forbidden with threat of death.
 A legend tells that a canon fell in love with an Estonian girl and secretly brought the maiden into the castle.
-She hid by dressing as a choirboy and remained a secret for a long time, but when the bishop visited Haapsalu again, the young singer caught his attention and he ordered an investigation of the singer's gender.
+She hid by dressing as a choirboy and remained a secret for a long time, but when the bishop visited Haapsalu again, the young singer caught his attention and he ordered an investigation of the singer's sex.

-Upon finding the girl, the bishop summoned his council and it decided that the girl should be immured in the wall of the chapel and the canon was to be put in prison where he was starved to death.
-The builders left a cavity into the wall and the poor girl with a piece of bread and a mug of water was walled in.
+Upon finding the girl, the bishop summoned his council and it decided that the girl should be immured in the wall of the chapel and the canon was to be put in prison, where he was starved to death.
+The builders left a cavity into the wall and the girl, with a piece of bread and a mug of water, was walled in.
 For some time her cries for help were heard.
-Yet her soul could not find the peace and, as a result, she appears on the Baptistery's window to grieve for her beloved man already for centuries, and also to prove the immortality of love.
+Yet, it is believed, her soul could not find peace and, as a result, she appears on the Baptistery's window to grieve for her beloved man, and to prove the immortality of love.

 The White Lady Days music festival is held at the time of the August full moon.